konstellation-io/kdl-project-template/README.md

 ├── sonar-project.properties
 ```

-The `processes` subdirectory contains as its subdirectories the various separate processes (`prepare_data`, etc.), which can be tought of as nodes of an analysis graph.
-Each of these processes contains:
+The `processes` subdirectory contains separate processes (`prepare_data`, etc.), which can be considered nodes of an analysis graph.
+Each of these processes contains the following:

 - `main.py`, a clearly identifiable main script for running on CI/CD (Drone)
 - `{process}.py`, containing importable functions and classes specific to that process,